Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Selenese as Programming Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is the test script exported (via Selenium-IDC) to each of the programming languages.
+Here is the test script exported (via Selenium-IDE) to each of the
-If you have at least basic knowledge of an object-oriented programming language you should be able to understand
+programming languages.
+If you have at least basic knowledge of an object-
+oriented programming language you should be able to understand how Selenium
-how Selenium runs Selenese commands from a programming language by reading one of these examples.
-To see an example,  click one of these buttons.
+runs Selenese commands from a programming language by reading one of these
+examples.
+To see the example in the desired language,  click one of these buttons.

 .. container:: toggled